lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Alright, now to wrangling the results.
-Most of this could should be familiar to you already since we covered some of these commands in chapter 2.
-The new code here is that glue function.
-Here we are wanting it to be formatted so that the standard error is in the brackets.
+Most of these functions should be familiar to you since we covered them in chapter 2.
+The new code here is glue.
+We want the results to be formatted so the standard error is in brackets.

-When we output the results, we see the new column with the estimate and standard error combined together.
+We see from the output the new column with the combined estimate and standard error.

 ---